asciamanna/asciamanna.github.io/_drafts/the-importance-of-static-code-analysis.md

 tags: [code-quality, static-code-analysis]
 ---

 Static code analysis is a critical tool for development teams who value code quality and continuous improvement.
 My most recent experience with static code analysis tools is with [NDepend](http://www.ndepend.com/ "NDepend Home Page") for .NET.
-So I will specifically be discussing experiences I've had with that tool, however the ideas in this article can apply to a majority of the static analysis tools that are available.
-There are tools for all of the more popular programming languages, so regardless of your technology stack you will be able to find a tool for your team.
+So I will specifically discuss experiences I've had with that tool, however the ideas in this article can apply to a majority of the static analysis tools that are currently available.

 <!--more-->